 Her lovable nature is proving to be a real ice-breaker when new parents visit the school.
 “Always joyful, Tess is a pleasant surprise and is there to greet them.,” says Ruth.
 “Explaining Tess’ role helps to ease any anxieties and introduce the parents to how the school might benefit their child.”

-Pets As Therapy is a community service provided at no cost to clients which has been offered by Guide Dogs NSW/ACT for over 30 years.
+Therapy Dogs is a community service provided at no cost to clients which has been offered by Guide Dogs NSW/ACT for over 30 years.

 All Therapy dogs are trained at the Guide Dogs Centre.
 As well as basic obedience, the dogs learn to walk quietly on the lead and, if required, next to a mobility aid such as a wheelchair, a walking stick or a frame.

-Donate today and help to train more amazing Pets As Therapy dogs like Tess.
+Donate today and help to train more amazing Therapy dogs like Tess.